n20s/vertx-bricks/Verticle.md

         pattern = templatePattern
     }
     rollingPolicy(TimeBasedRollingPolicy) {
-        fileNamePattern = "logs/myserver-%d{yyyy-MM-dd}.log"
+        // Note: Don't use compression if you require log search also to be possible in rotated archives older than one day. fileNamePattern = "logs/myserver-%d{yyyy-MM-dd}.log"
     }
 }

+// General setup
 root(INFO, ["CONSOLE", "FILE"])

-logger("com.myserver", DEBUG, ["CONSOLE", "FILE"], false)
+// More details for the specified package prefix. logger("com.myserver", DEBUG, ["CONSOLE", "FILE"], false)
 ```
 CodeClass.groovy